versioneye/versioneye_maven_plugin/README.md

 echo "api_key=YOUR_API_KEY" > versioneye.properties
 ```

-The versioneye-maven-plugin will look in 3 places for the `versioneye.properties` file.
-First of all it will look in your project resource directory under:
+The versioneye-maven-plugin will look at this places for the `versioneye.properties` file:

 ```
 /src/qa/resources/versioneye.properties